cse330-fall-2021/creativeproject-creative-503566-502369/README.md

   - users can log in one account, and sessions hold for one day even if the server is down.: 2
   - users can logout: 2
-  - users can add friends: 3
-  - users can delete friends: 3
+  - users can view recent drawings: 6

 - Room system(38)
   - users can create room: 5